 Right now, the laws prohibiting employers from firing workers who are organizing are very weak and the penalties are too light.
-This makes it too easy for big businesses like Charter Spectrum to put profits ahead of the hardworking members of Local 3 who do the work right here in this district.
+This makes it too easy for big businesses to put profits ahead of the hard-working union members who do the work right here in this district.

 Our country’s union members have been ripped off for too long, which is why Max is proud to have led the effort to ensure that we put government back on the side of working people, by passing the PRO Act.
 The Protecting the Right to Organize (PRO) Act authorizes civil monetary penalties against employers who violate the National Labor Relations Act, protect workers from retaliation due to efforts to join a union, expand coverage of who is defined as an employee under the NLRA, and protect workers’ right to engage in collective action.

 Max has also helped pass legislation to:

 - providing these officers and other TSA employees the worker rights and protections afforded to most other Federal workers under Title 5 of the U.S. Code.